Homepage Crafts Unlimited (UK)

 My doll has some missing fingers, can these be replaced?

-We have been very successful in replacing fingers for hard plastic and composite dolls, but you must be aware that there will need to be some repainting involved.
+It is possible to replace fingers for hard plastic and composite dolls, but you must be aware that there will need to be some repainting involved.
 It is often difficult to match exactly the paint of a hand and in these cases it is often necessary to paint the whole hand up to the wrist to blend in the repair.
-See prices for costs.

 Replacement of fingers on soft plastic dolls is extremely difficult and often impossible due to the absence of materials which will reliably stick to these types of plastic.

 Replacement of fingers on porcelain dolls also poses problems if the hands themselves are porcelain (often just the head is porcelain and the body and limbs are a composite material).
-Drilling porcelain hands to provide adequate support for finger replacement has proved almost impossible without expensive diamond-tipped drills which blunt quickly.
-Fingers can be moulded and attached but the joint is not nearly as strong as the original.
+Drilling porcelain hands to provide adequate support for finger replacement is extremely difficult without expensive diamond-tipped drills which blunt quickly.
+Fingers can be moulded and attached but the joint may not be as strong as the original.

 Top